killajoe/i3-EndeavourOS-fingerprint/README.md

 # i3-EndeavourOS
 ## joekamprad: setup for i3 under [EndeavourOS](https://endeavouros.com)
-## setup for i3-Wm on EndeavourOS running on a thinkpad with finferprint reader:
+## setup for i3-Wm on EndeavourOS running on a thinkpad with fingerprint reader:

 Main shortcuts: